Fantom-foundation/lachesis_launch/docs/setup-api-node.md

 ```

 Pay attention that the full list of namepsaces provides direct access to the node.
-Allow as fewer namepsaces as possible and limit access to as fewer hosts as possible.
+Allow as fewer namespaces as possible and limit access to as fewer hosts as possible.